Furniture Moving Tips You Should Be Aware of Before Your Move

 Furniture pads and shrink wrap provide protection for furniture during transit.
 New Haven have created a guide on what to look for when buying moving pads.

-Bubble wrap has many uses, for example protecting loose attachments and even wrapping door handles and sharp corners to avoid damaging items or your home during the move.
+Bubble roll has many uses, for example protecting loose attachments and even wrapping door handles and sharp corners to avoid damaging items or your home during the move.
 Likewise, furniture sliders will protect your flooring (although tennis balls can be cut and pulled over furniture feet as an alternative safety measure).

 Forearm forklift straps enable you and a partner to safely carry heavy furniture.
 Be sure to read the instructions carefully and if in doubt, get expert help rather than risk injury.